 - a.
 Test panels must:

-- Measure 275 mm x 500 mm
+- Measure one of the two options: 138 mm x 500 mm OR 275 mm x 500 mm

 - Be supported by a span distance of 400 mm

 - Have equal surface area for the top and bottom skin.

 - Have bare edges, without skin material.

 - b.
 The SES must include:

 - Data from the 3 point bending tests

 - Pictures of the test samples

 - A picture of the test sample and test setup showing a measurement documenting the supported span distance used in the SES.

 - c.
 Test panel results must be used to derive stiffness, yield strength, ultimate strength and absorbed energy properties by the SES formula for the purpose of calculating laminate panels equivalency corresponding to Primary Structure regions of the chassis.